Chalwk/HALO-SCRIPT-PROJECTS/docs/HSP_SERVERS/servers/kill_confirmed.md

 ---

-Ready to collect dog tags and prove your team’s superiority in **Kill Confirmed**?
+Ready to collect dog tags and prove your team's superiority in **Kill Confirmed**?
 Get in the game and show off your skills!